 - Lara Croft: Tomb Raider

-- Milo And Otis is about a kitten who gets too curious for his own good and climbs in a box floating down the river, only to be washed away down into a waterfall and the rest is history.
+- The Adventures of Milo and Otis is about a kitten who gets too curious for his own good and climbs in a box floating down the river, only to be washed away down into a waterfall and the rest is history.

 - The ending of Pure Luck.
 The missing heiress and one of the guys sent to find her drift down river toward what looks like a huge waterfall.

 - In The Fellowship of the Ring this scene appears to pop up, but it's ok they're just banking at The Gates of Argonath.